Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh ALWAYS has a gun in his pocket.
-He is never happy to see you.
+Jayesh's "Will" will never be stronger than Jayesh.

-Updated on: [5/8/2025]
+Updated on: [6/8/2025]
 <!-- #jokeEnd -->